projectstorm/react-diagrams/README.md

 ## How to use

-Take a look at the demos [lib-demo-gallery/demos](packages/diagrams-demo-library)
+Take a look at the [demos](packages/diagrams-demo-gallery)

 __or__

-Take a look at the demo project: [lib-demo-project](packages/diagrams-demo-project)
+Take a look at the [demo project](packages/diagrams-demo-project) which contains an example for ES6 as well as Typescript

 ## Run the demos